Music of The Lord of the Rings: The Rings of Power: Songs and diegetic music

-Plan 9 and David Long wrote eight pieces of music for use on the first season's set, including diegetic music for the streets of Númenor.
-The series includes several on-screen songs which McCreary was happy to see, believing that it was a key part of Tolkien's writings and helped show the different cultures of Middle-earth.
-Plan 9 wrote the melody for the song "This Wandering Day", with lyrics by showrunner J. D. Payne.
-McCreary arranged and orchestrated the song, which is sung by actress Megan Richards in-character as the Harfoot Poppy Proudfoot during the episode "Partings".
-Plan 9's Janet Roddick also sung a version of the song that is heard during the episode's end credits.
-A version of the song "Where the Shadows Lie", which McCreary wrote as a theme for the score, is heard during the end credits of the first-season finale featuring singer Fiona Apple.

-For the second season, McCreary was able to contribute to the music needed during filming because he was already involved in the production from the start.
+Plan 9 and David Long wrote eight pieces of music for use on the first season's set, including diegetic music for the streets of Númenor and on-screen songs.
+McCreary was happy to see that the series was embracing songs, believing that they are a key part of Tolkien's writings and help show the different cultures of Middle-earth.
+For the second season, the writers began looking early on for more times where characters could sing, and McCreary was able to contribute to the music needed during filming because he was already involved in the production from the start.